Loading the galaxy…

 Music & tempo

-Salsa 180–220 BPM, Bachata 120–140, Kizomba 80–100, Cha-Cha 110–130.
+Salsa 180–220 BPM (at faster tempos most dancers step to every other beat, so 180 feels like 90 in your body), Bachata 110–140, Kizomba 80–100, Cha-Cha 110–130.
 DJs rotate styles through the night.
-Live bands show up on weekends.
+Live bands show up at festivals and the occasional dedicated band night.

 Basic step idea